21 Reasons to Move to Cape Town

 Cape Town is a hiking enthusiast’s dream, which is not surprising given all of the mountains around.

-I’m not a hiking enthusiast, but I’ve definitely enjoyed some great hikes here, from Lion’s Head loop to the Newlands Ravine (I needed a long nap after that one, let me tell you!)
+I’m not a hiking enthusiast myself, but I’ve definitely enjoyed some great hikes here, from Lion’s Head loop to the Newlands Ravine (I needed a long nap after that one, let me tell you!)

 There are lots of beautiful hiking routes up Table Mountain, too.
-Just don’t tackle them in 30 degree heat, like I did!
+Just don’t tackle them in 30 degree heat, like I once did… and lived to regret.

 If you love to hike, you could probably try out a new route every weekend and never get bored here.
 The Platteklip Gorge route up Table Mountain and Lion’s Head are both a must, but you can also do Chapman’s Peak, Devil’s Peak, the Pipe Track, and so many more!